Quasars Ensemble: Jubilee

 - Quasars Ensemble

-- Conductor: Ivan Buffa
+- Conductor and pianist: Ivan Buffa

 Quasars Ensemble, established in 2008, is a music ensemble, unique in its breadth of the repertoire consisting of contemporary classical music as well as of the music of the past eras.
 It confronts the latest contemporary works with the structural principles of the foregone classical music.
 The orchestra’s focus is on the introduction of rare and forgotten ensemble pieces, particularly by the Slovak authors.